 If you have any questions about applying for the grant contact the Council’s Coronavirus Caring for People Helpline Service on 01546 605524 and select option 2 (Business Related Help) followed by option 1 (Applying for the Business Support Grant).

-Crucially, employers can still claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wages costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.
+Employers can claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wages costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.

-The big change, as from August, is that workers will be able to return to their jobs part-time, with employers being asked to pay towards the salaries of their furloughed staff (no confirmed details of the required employer contribution).
+From August, workers will be able to return to their jobs part-time, with employers being asked to pay towards the salaries of their furloughed staff (no confirmed details of the required employer contribution).

 The Scottish Government is in discussions with the UK Treasury about how the changes to this scheme will apply in Scotland, where Scottish companies are being urged not to call staff back to work early while the coronavirus lockdown remains in place.